tBaxter/tango-articles/README.md

 tango_shared is a dependency.
 It will be installed.

 ## Usage:
-   add 'articles' and 'tango_shared' to your installed apps, then run syncdb or South.
+Add 'articles' and 'tango_shared' to your installed apps, then run syncdb or migrate.